 “So you see the danger of how lies and deceit can corrupt society so much that eventually the people who are effected by them don’t know what it truth and what is fiction?”
 Ernest asks in the hopes that maybe Rosco has learned enough from a few chapters of Animal Farm, just so that he won’t be forced to answer any more questions about politics if he ever ends up in a detention once more, and he doesn’t intend in doing so.

 “I learned that pigs are bastards and they shouldn’t be in charge of society.”
 Rosco says as he throws the book the desk and he saunters out of the room, leaving Ernest to only bash his head to the wall to a Simple Minds song and he is hoping that he will be able to forget the last conversation that he just had with Rosco and he will never encounter the boy again, however that was impossible as he had four more detentions to go through first.

 “One more detention.”
 Ernest says to himself in between bashing his head against the wall.
 “Think about the best seller that you are going to write after this week, it is going to be brilliant, and you are going to be able to pay for that therapy that you are going to need.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, aylaintheskyWrite a Review